How To Season A Cast Iron Pan

 • Wipe off any excess fat with a clean paper towel and store.

-• To clean you cast iron pan, after you are done using it, add some kosher salt and a little oil and scrub.
+• To clean your cast iron pan, after you are done using it, add some kosher salt and a little oil and scrub.
 Do not use soap or water.
 Wipe clean with a paper towel.

 Update: This article was written a while back and is a method that's worked for me in the past.
 Yet we live in an ever changing culinary landscape.
 As more research is done, new techniques and methods are developed.
 Case in point, this great article by Sheryl Canter, Chemistry Of Cast Ironed Seasoning: A Science-Based-How-To